-True natural swimming hole enthusiasts should head to West Texas to the largest spring-fed swimming pool in the state, Balmorhea State Park.
-To call Balmorhea a diver’s paradise is an understatement.
-With clear waters and warm temperatures year-round, scuba divers, snorkelers and swimmers visit the nearly 2-acre park to catch a glimpse of endangered species, non-game fish and turtles.
-More than 10 dive operations take place a day during the pool’s slow period, so get to the park early during peak summer months to take a dip into the twenty-eight million gallon playground.
+True natural swimming hole enthusiasts should head to West Texas to the largest spring-fed swimming pool in the world, Balmorhea State Park.
+With clear waters and warm temperatures year-round, Balmorhea is a nearly 2-acre diver’s paradise where scuba divers, snorkelers and swimmers can glimpse endangered species, non-game fish and turtles.
+More than 10 dive operations take place daily during the pool’s slow period, but the 28-million-gallon playground is popular during peak months, so get there early to take a dip.

-Not all of the state's swimming holes are outside of city limits.
-The state’s oldest spring fed swimming pool, Deep Eddy, is right in the heart of Austin.
+Not all of the state's swimming holes are outside city limits.
+The state’s oldest spring-fed swimming pool, Deep Eddy, is right in the heart of Austin.
 The perfect place to cool off for both families and serious swimmers, Deep Eddy boasts six lap lanes and a wading area.
-Also located in the heart of downtown Austin is Barton Springs.
-Located within the 358-acre Zilker Park, Barton Springs is a popular spring-fed three-acre swimming hole that locals and tourists enjoy year-round courtesy of temperatures that average 68 to 70 degrees.
+Also located in the heart of downtown Austin is Barton Springs Pool.
+Located within the 358-acre Zilker Park, Barton Springs is a popular spring-fed 3-acre swimming hole that locals and tourists enjoy year-round courtesy of constant 68- to 70-degree temperatures.
 The pool provides both deep diving and shallow kiddie areas with plenty of grassy hills for sunbathing.

 Find A Hidden Oasis

-If you’re looking to practice your rope swinging, then pitch a tent and spend the weekend a little further north at Krause Springs, a 115-acre property that has been privately owned for more than 50 years by the Krause family.
+If you’re looking to practice your rope swinging, then spend the weekend a little farther north at Krause Springs, a 115-acre property listed on the National Register of Historic Places that has been privately owned for more than 50 years by the Krause family.
 Jump off a rope swing into either of the two swimming holes surrounded by cypress trees and a granite waterfall, or enjoy the excitement from the man-made pool that overlooks the property’s 32 springs.
-With gazebos, picnic tables and a butterfly garden, there’s much more than swimming at Krause Springs making it an ideal location for a summer adventure.
+With gazebos, picnic tables and a butterfly garden, there’s much more than swimming at Krause Springs, making it an ideal location for a summer adventure.

 A few miles west of Austin lies one of the most popular swimming holes, Hamilton Pool.
-Tucked away in a natural preserve surrounded by hiking trails Hamilton Pool with vegetation and wildlife, this natural swimming hole is a hot spot for families and college kids alike.
-The 50-foot waterfall pouring over a fern-cloaked grotto sets the perfect vibe for a summer day, and Hamilton Pool is ideal for hiking scenic trails, soaking up the sun and taking in the beauty that is a Texas summer.
-You’re not the only one with that idea though, so get there early as it’s popular during the summer.
+Tucked away in a regulated natural preserve surrounded by hiking trails with vegetation and wildlife, this natural swimming hole is a hot spot for families and college kids alike.
+The 50-foot waterfall pouring over a fern-cloaked grotto sets the perfect vibe for a summer day.
+Please note, the pool is currently closed for geological monitoring.
+However, the preserve is still ideal for hiking scenic trails, soaking up the sun and taking in the beauty that is a Texas summer.
+Make your reservations today.

-Just southwest of Austin in the small town of Wimberley is Blue Hole Regional Park, a local favorite.
-Blue Hole is a winding river with a gorgeous hue thanks to the natural springs its water comes from.
-For fun both in and out of the water at the park’s 126 acres, come prepared for a game of sand volleyball or basketball and refuel with lunch at the pavilion or picnic tables.
+Just southwest of Austin in the small town of Wimberley (known for its fantastic art scene) is Blue Hole Regional Park.
+The Blue Hole is a winding river with a gorgeous hue thanks to the natural springs its water comes from.
+For fun both in and out of the water on the park’s 126 acres, come prepared for a game of sand volleyball or basketball and refuel with lunch at the pavilion or picnic tables.
 Kiddos will love the playscape as well.
-After lunch, jump back in the river or take a hike on any of the 3.5 miles worth of trails to top off your day’s activities.
-Located just outside of Wimberley, you will find the famous Jacob's Well, a significantly large karstic spring in the Texas Hill Country where the year round temperature is a cool 68 degrees.